6 tips for when your baby won't stop crying

 Babies can often cry for long periods of time and for no obvious reason.
-That’s why it’s very important that you have a pediatrician who listens and it’s very helpful for you to keep a journal or use an app for a few days before you see your pediatrician.
+It’s very important to have a pediatrician who listens and for you to keep a journal or use an app for a few days before you see your pediatrician.
 Keep a record of what you eat (if you’re breastfeeding) and what times your baby eats, sleeps, goes to the bathroom and fusses.

 There are a lot of correctable issues that cause babies to be fussy.
 For your sanity and your baby’s comfort, you’ll want to rule them out before accepting that you "just have a finicky baby".
 Here are nine of the most common baby illnesses to rule out, as well.

 Here are six important questions to answer when your baby won't stop crying.